google/exposure-notifications-internals/CRYPTO.md

 minutes).
 In our current implementation, the TEKRollingPeriod is  144, achieving a key validity of 24 hours.

-The rolling period is part of the `com.google.samples.exposurenotification.TemporaryExposureKey` class and is set by the `TemporaryExposureKey.Builder#setRollingPeriod` method.
+The rolling period is part of the `com.google.samples.exposurenotification.nearby.TemporaryExposureKey` class and is set by the `TemporaryExposureKey.Builder#setRollingPeriod` method.

 ## Temporary Exposure Key